epfl-lara/welder/doc/Tutorial.md

 implI(E(BigInt(1)) === E(BigInt(2))) { (oneIsTwo: Theorem) =>

-  // `oneIsTwo` is a scoped theorem. println(oneIsTwo)
+  // `oneIsTwo` is a scoped theorem.
+  // It contains the expression `1 == 2`.
+  println(oneIsTwo)
   // Outputs:
   // Theorem*(1 == 2)
   //        ^ Note the star.
+  // It indicates that the theorem is not valid in all scopes.

   println(oneIsTwo.isGloballyValid)
   // Outputs: